Inside Rosemary Ferguson’s spring refresh

 Update your menu

-Rosemary encourages you to step outside your comfort zone when it comes to cooking.
-Switch up your daily menu and take on the challenge to eat 50 portions of fruit and vegetables in a week.
+While it may be more difficult at a time like this, Rosemary encourages you to step outside your comfort zone when it comes to cooking.
+Try to switch up your daily menu and take on the challenge to eat 50 portions of fruit and vegetables in a week.
 For a nutritious boost, pack your plate with a variety of healthy greens, tasty herbs and seasonal fruits.

 I do something bad nearly every day.